 Sham M. Kakade

-I am a senior research scientist at Microsoft Research, New England, a relatively new lab in Cambridge, MA.
-Previously, I was an associate professor at the Department of Statistics, Wharton, University of Pennsylvania (from 2010-2012), and I was an assistant professor at the Toyota Technological Institute at Chicago.
-Before this, I did a postdoc in the Computer and Information Science department at the University of Pennsylvania under the supervision of Michael Kearns.
-I completed my PhD at the Gatsby Unit where my advisor was Peter Dayan.
-Before Gatsby, I was an undergraduate at Caltech where I did my BS in physics.
+I am a principal research scientist at Microsoft Research, New England.
+Previous to this, I was an associate professor at the Department of Statistics, Wharton, University of Pennsylvania (from 2010-2012), and I was an assistant professor at the Toyota Technological Institute at Chicago (from 2005-2009).
+Before this, I was a postdoc in the Computer and Information Science department at the University of Pennsylvania under the supervision of Michael Kearns.
+My PhD was at the Gatsby Computational Neuroscience Unit under the supervision of Peter Dayan.
+I was an undergraduate at Caltech where I obtained my BS in physics.

 Email: skakade [at] microsoft [dot] com